skepticfx/domstorm/README.md

-Dom-Storm
+DomStorm
 =========

-A framework for testing anything Document Object Model (DOM).
+A dashboard for testing anything Document Object Model (DOM).
 Use it to check, how browsers deviates from the original specifications.

 This project is pre-alpha.
 Nothing may work now.

-I'm spending my time to make sure that, I give the word 'Framework' some real meaning.
+Everthing depends on the creative modules that is being by others.

 ![logo](https://raw.github.com/skepticfx/Dom-Storm/master/public/imgs/dom-storm-logo.png)